Menu

 What is a self-driving vehicle?

-These are those listed as automated vehicles by the Secretary of State for Transport under the Automated and Electric Vehicles Act 2018.
+A self-driving vehicle is one listed as automated by the Secretary of State for Transport under the Automated and Electric Vehicles Act 2018.
+These vehicles can safely drive themselves when the system is correctly activated and the driver follows the manufacturer’s instructions.

 What about general road traffic laws?